Chart Color Schemes

 Hughesdale displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Hughesdale's dwelling structures, as per the latest Census, consisted of 53.6% houses and 46.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Melbourne metro's figures of 47.8% houses and 52.1% other dwellings.
-Home ownership in Hughesdale was 32.3%, aligning with Melbourne metro's figure, while mortgaged dwellings were also at 32.3%.
-Rented dwellings made up 35.4%.
+Hughesdale's dwelling structure, as per the latest Census, consisted of 53.6% houses and 46.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 47.8% houses and 52.1% other dwellings.
+Home ownership in Hughesdale was at 32.3%, similar to Melbourne metro's level.
+The remaining dwellings were either mortgaged (32.3%) or rented (35.4%).
 The median monthly mortgage repayment in Hughesdale was $2,167, below the Melbourne metro average of $2,396.
-Median weekly rent was $416, compared to Melbourne metro's $435.
-Nationally, Hughesdale's mortgage repayments were higher at $2,167 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent figure was $416, compared to Melbourne metro's $435.
+Nationally, Hughesdale's mortgage repayments were higher at $2,167 versus Australia's average of $1,863.
+Rents in Hughesdale were substantially above the national figure of $375 at $416.

 Frequently Asked Questions - Housing